Dreajar/Diet-Optimisation/README.md

     - Improve convergence speed when a monotone scheme is forced to creep along the bottom of a narrow curved valley

    However, doing so may still kill R-linear convergence.
 Further reading is needed to solve this problem.
+4. Instead of approximating $max{0, x}$ with $10^{-5} ln(e^{10^5x}+1)$, I could have just used the $max$ function.
+However, doing this would make analyzing the gradient much more complicated, i.e., using subdiferentials and hyperplanes.
-4. My current project takes in a given matrix in an excel file and calculates the optimal point.
+5. My current project takes in a given matrix in an excel file and calculates the optimal point.
 I can implement a python webscraper and make the program automatically calculate the optimal diet across different dining halls at each meal and return where and what I should eat.